-Some varieties of cheese include mould-ripened soft cheese, blue-veined cheese, unpasteurized cheese, processed cheese, imported cheese to be avoided for baby at least till one year as it may contain listeria, the food poisoning bacteria.
-That may pose a food poisoning risk and leads to fatal food borne illness.
+Some varieties of cheese include mold-ripened soft cheese, blue-veined cheese, unpasteurized cheese, processed cheese, imported cheese to be avoided for baby at least till one year as it may contain listeria, the food poisoning bacteria.
+That may pose a food poisoning risk and leads to fatal foodborne illness.

 Hard chunks of cheese, stringy, melted cheese can also be a choking hazard for babies.
-So always give cheese in soft buttery form (shred it or mash it) to babies.
-Here is the list of unsafe cheeses to be avoided till one year.
+So always give cheese in a soft buttery form (shred it or mash it) to babies.
+Here is the list of unsafe cheeses to be avoided until one year.

 - Blue Brie